lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > Briefly explain your site's audience.
 > Be specific and justify why this audience is a **cohesive** group with regard to your website.

+The site's audience is Cornell students.
+This audience is cohesive because Bool Street Noods advertises themselves as an affordable food option for Cornell students.

 ## Website Design Exploration (Milestone 2)